OpenSeth/spring-native-discord-bot/readme.md

 * Spring Native is FAST!
 * JDA is a really neat library.
 Its amazing they can provide so much abstraction.
 Really everything you do to interact with discord via their REST API, but you never interact with RestTemplate or WebClient.
 They have clever solutions for blocking and non-blocking calls to the discord API
 * Docker is fun.
 As always.
 * Gradle is slick.
-I like how less verbose is compared to maven.
+I like how less verbose it is compared to maven.
 * The discord API has its limitations.
 I originally wanted to create shuffle functionality, but given how their API works, I'd have to parse an entire text channel and then randomly pick what I queried.
 This is incredibly time consuming and wasteful.
 Long term solutions would be to log that info in a database or use clever caching to drive shuffle behavior.
 That's out of scope for me for now.

 ### Disclaimers